 Some Birds to Look For: Sage sparrow, golden eagle, mountain plover, greater sage grouse, burrowing owl, white-faced ibis, ferruginous hawk, Brewer’s sparrow and sage thrasher

-Located on the southern Laramie Plains and framed by the mountains of southwest Wyoming, the refuge includes 1,968 acres of grassland uplands and marshlands and five natural lakes.
+Located on the southern Laramie Plains and framed by the mountains of southeast Wyoming, the refuge includes 1,968 acres of grassland uplands and marshlands and five natural lakes, making it an ideal Wyoming birding spot.
 Waterfowl populate the area during spring migrations, while raptors use the refuge year-round.

 Some Birds to Look For: Swainson’s hawk, golden eagle, black-crowned night heron, pied-billed grebe, northern harrier, eared grebe, black-necked stilts

-The 27,230-acre refuge, located along the Green River in the state’s southwest region, protects a tapestry of riparian, wetland and upland-shrub habitats for more than 222 species of birds, mammals, amphibians, reptiles and fish.
+The 27,230-acre Seedskadee National Wildlife Refuge, located along the Green River in the state’s southwest region, protects a tapestry of riparian, wetland and upland-shrub habitats for more than 222 species of birds, mammals, amphibians, reptiles and fish.
 Greater sage grouse mate and nest near the refuge and can be seen from late spring to late fall on the refuge, which also has a flourishing trumpeter swan population.

 The Green River and its surrounding landscape supports many migratory bird species seeking insects and green foliage, including night hawks, waterfowl, shorebirds, hummingbirds and a variety of songbirds.